Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 The short answer is, it depends on what you are trying to achieve.
 But honestly, there is no defined timeline for this.
 If your goal is to relax and be stress-free, it might not take long.
 But if your goal is self-awareness and spiritual development, even one lifetime may not be enough.

 Such cases are a reality in the entertainment industry, where we see celebrities and famous people with perfect bodies and amazing lifestyles.
-But even these people with all of their fame and wealth suffer from ailments like chronic stress, depression, and other psychological disorders.
+But even these people with all of their fame and wealth suffer from chronic stress, depression, and other psychological disorders.

 On the other hand, if you aim for spiritual enlightenment, it’s a different matter altogether.
 Let’s explore this subject and understand it in greater depth.

 Subscribe To Get Your FREE E-Book “Cultivating Deep Awareness”

 We don’t spam.
 We respect your privacy.
 Your email is safe with us.
 Unsubscribe anytime.

 I started meditation because I was facing high stress, anxiety, and even depression at that time in my life.
 My main objective at that time was to improve my mental health.
 My mind tormented me with all kinds of negative thoughts, and I could not focus on my work.

 I believe that is the case with most people.
 Most people resort to meditation as an antidote to anxiety and depression.
 As if it’s a magical pill that will make their problems go away in an instant.